ViaQ/Main/README-mux.md

 value from above.
 If so, then you do not have to edit `openshift_public_hostname` below.
 Use

-    ansible -m setup localhost -a 'filter=ansible_eth0'
+    ansible -m setup localhost -a 'filter=ansible_default_ipv4'

-to see if ansible correctly reports your IP address in the `"ipv4":{"address"}` field, which should be the same as the **public_ip** value from above.
+to see if ansible correctly reports your IP address in the `"address"` field, which should be the same as the **public_ip** value from above.
 If so, then you do not have to edit `openshift_public_ip`.
+You can also verify which IP address is used for external use by using the following command:

+    $ ip -4 route get 8.8.8.8
+    8.8.8.8 via 10.0.0.1 dev enp0s25 src 10.10.10.10 uid 1000

+This means your IP address is `10.10.10.10`.
 Depending on what you can determine using ansible, you may need to change the following fields in `vars.yaml`: